GabrielTura/internship-project/README.md

  - Fix All Reponsives Bugs
  - Add All Animations

+## Done

+ - Convert FormLogin Desktop for Layout Mobile
  - Convert DashboardLayout Desktop for Layout Mobile
  - Fix All Console Warnings
  - Organize the Code - Better

-## Done

- - Convert FormLogin Desktop for Layout Mobile
+ - Fix Some Reponsives Bugs
+ - Add Some Animations

 ## Project setup
 ```